Tree automata and pigeonhole classes of matroids: II: Frame matroids

 \begin{proposition} Let $M=M(G,\mcal{B})$ be a $3$\dash connected frame matroid, and let $(U,V)$ be a partition of the edge set of $G$ such that $\lambda_{M}(U)\leq \lambda$.
 There are at most $14\lambda-12$ vertices that are incident with edges in both $U$ and $V$. \end{proposition}

 \begin{proof} Let $n$ be the number of vertices in $G$.
+We can assume that $G$ has no isolated vertices.
+It then follows from the $3$\dash connectivity of $M$ that $G$ is connected.
 Let $n_{U}$ and $n_{V}$ be the number of vertices in $G[U]$ and $G[V]$, respectively.
 Let $N$ be the set of vertices that are in both $G[U]$ and $G[V]$, so $n+|N|=n_{U}+n_{V}$.
-Each vertex in $N$ is incident with a connected component of $G[U]$, and with a connected component of $G[V]$.
+Each vertex in $N$ is incident with a connected component of $G[U]$ and with a connected component of $G[V]$.
 Since $G$ is connected, each component of $G[U]$ or $G[V]$ contains at least one vertex of $N$.
 Thus the connected components of $G[U]$ induce a partition of $N$.
 There are no coloops in $M$, and it follows that if a component of $G[U]$ contains only a single, non-loop, edge, then that edge joins two vertices of $N$.
 Let $a$ be the number of such components.
 Next we claim that if $X$ is a connected component of $G[U]$ such that $X$ is balanced and contains at least two edges, then $X$ contains at least three vertices of $N$.
 If this is not true, then we can easily verify that $M$ has a $1$\dash\ or $2$\dash separation, contradicting the hypotheses of the \namecref{nibble}.
 Assume that there are $b$ balanced components of $G[U]$ with more than one edge, and let $\alpha_{i},\ldots, \alpha_{b}$ be the numbers of vertices these components share with $N$.
 Our claim shows that $\alpha_{i}\geq 3$ for each $i$.
 Finally, assume there are $c$ unbalanced components in $G[U]$, and these components intersect $N$ in $\beta_{1},\ldots, \beta_{c}$ vertices, respectively.
 Thus $|N|=2a+\sum \alpha_{i}+\sum \beta_{i}$, and $r_{M}(U) = n_{U}-(a+b)$.

 Let $x$ be the number of components of $G[V]$ consisting of a single non-loop edge.
 Assume there are $y$ balanced components of $G[V]$ with more than one edge, and that these intersect $N$ in $\gamma_{1},\ldots, \gamma_{y}$ vertices.
 Let $z$ be the number of unbalanced components of $G[V]$, and assume that they intersect $N$ in $\delta_{1},\ldots, \delta_{z}$ vertices, respectively.
 So we have $|\gamma_{i}|\geq 3$, $|N|=2x+\sum \gamma_{i}+\sum \delta_{i}$, and $r_{M}(V) = n_{V}-(x+y)$.
 Because $G$ is connected, $r(M)\geq n-1$, and $r(M)=n-1$ if and only if $G$ is balanced.
 Now we observe that \begin{linenomath*}